mcnairsa/100-days-of-code/log.md

 Would you like to share information about your product?
 In what way will it change the world?
 How will it make the world a better place for us and future generations?

+### Day 007/100: 04-10-2024

+**Today's Progress**:
+I did a small amount of project work but didn't commit anything.
+I intended to do more but fell asleep at the wheel so gave up.

+**Thoughts:**
+Doing the pay forward is what matters to me most.
+I put my thoughts in writing and may record them (in summary, the original isn't in an appropriate form for sharing atm) here later.

+**Link to Work:**
+Nothing commited

+**Intention and expectation for tomorrow:**
+Fail better...

+**Pay Forward:**
+1. ?
+2. ?
+[I did the pay forward but didn't record the details.
+I'll update this later, perhaps...]

+### Day 008/100: 05-10-2025

+**Today's Progress**:
+Progressed the Find Your Hat Codecademy project

+On checking in with the AI (on the Codecademy learning environment) I got this:
+It looks like you’re experiencing an ENXIO error, which typically means that the program is trying to access a device that’s unavailable, in this case, /dev/tty.
+This often occurs in environments where standard input/output is not available, such as certain online coding platforms or during tests.
+To fix this, you can replace the prompt implementation with a mock input or testing framework suitable for the environment you’re using, or simulate user input in your tests.

+Here’s how you can fix line 40 by using a placeholder for user input:

+...
+It looks to me like it's time to take this off-platform.

+**Thoughts:**
+[Observation on how it felt ... ]

+**Link to Work:**
+[Link to GH repo or other ...]
+[Explanation of why no link ...]

+**Intention and expectation for tomorrow:**
+Start working on this locally.
+I'll still use the Codecademy learning environment because of the feedback I can get from the AI but it feels like time to get a bit more independent of it.

+**Pay Forward:**
+1. @Grey on fCC Discord
+Hi Grey
+Hi!
+Sounds like you have a proper plan in place.
+Looking forward to seeing your progress😃

+2. @mynameiserr on fCC Discord
+[Finished a block of fCC curriculum]
+Hi My Name is Err
+Is that block of the fCC curriculum finished?
+Always feels good to me to get a chunk of something ticked off.
+Keep it up!

 ### Day nnn/100: dd-mm-yyyy

 **Today's Progress**: